To advance organic agriculture and food systems in Iowa.

-The Iowa Organic Association (IOA) is a non-profit 501(c)3 organization dedicated to the advancement of Iowa’s organic food and farming system.
-IOA was founded in 2006 and serves as an umbrella association to represent all of Iowa’s organic farmers, gardeners, food and farm businesses and consumers in building a more sustainable Iowa.
+The Iowa Organic Association (IOA) is a statewide non-profit 501(c)3 organization dedicated to the advancement of Iowa’s organic food and farming system.
+IOA was founded in 2006 and serves to represent all of Iowa’s organic farmers, gardeners, food and farm businesses and consumers in building a more sustainable Iowa.

 1. Policy – IOA serves as a unified voice for the Iowa organic community to educate and work with the Iowa Legislature to advance the interests of Iowa’s organic farmers and businesses.